softwaresaved/recipy-test/Deployment.md

 to reinforce that it's the sample script, and not recipy, that produces `test.npy`.

-Provide examples of `recipy gui` search strings.
+**Suggestion:** Provide examples of `recipy gui` search strings.

-As not all command-line options apply to all commands, provide information, via the usage information and in the documentation, on which options apply to which commands.
+**Suggestion:** As not all command-line options apply to all commands, provide information, via the usage information and in the documentation, on which options apply to which commands.

-Explain the difference between `fuzzy` and `regex` searching, and provide examples of fuzzy and regular expression patterns.
+**Suggestion:** Explain the difference between `fuzzy` and `regex` searching, and provide examples of fuzzy and regular expression patterns.

-Provide examples of using absolute paths with `recipy search`.
+**Suggestion:** Provide examples of using absolute paths with `recipy search`.

-Add a note that files can be searched for even if they no longer exist, and a complementary caution that just because a file exists in the recipy database it does not necessarily exist in reality.
+**Suggestion:** Add a note that files can be searched for even if they no longer exist, and a complementary caution that just because a file exists in the recipy database it does not necessarily exist in reality.

-Describe how and when `--diff` will show the `diff` i.e. if the commit is newer than the most recent files is what it seems to do.
+**Suggestion:** Describe how and when `--diff` will show the `diff` i.e. if the commit is newer than the most recent files is what it seems to do.

-Provide brief descriptions, with sample inputs and outputs for every command.
+**Suggestion:** Provide brief descriptions, with sample inputs and outputs for every command.

-Document the need to set the `EDITOR` variable, using `export EDITOR=...`, and that user can override their default e.g. if they want nano rather than vi.
+**Suggestion:** Document the need to set the `EDITOR` variable, using `export EDITOR=...`, and that user can override their default e.g. if they want nano rather than vi.

-Provide troubleshooting information that if the user sees a message like:
+**Suggestion:** Provide troubleshooting information that if the user sees a message like:

 ```
 $ recipy annotate